markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 git add -A
 git commit -m "initial commit"
 ```
-9. Preview the example site by running the following and then browsing to `http://localhost:1313/blowfish`.
+9. Preview the example site by running the following and then browsing to `http://localhost:1313/` or the site shown if different.
 ```bash
 hugo server
 ```